blichtleAlt/hugo/content/blog/number-of-islands.md

 <h5><b>Memory</b></h5>

 Here we reuse the input grid which is good.
-However
+However since it is recursive, its possible to use O(MxN) memory in the case where the grid is all ones.